aer0ss/aerofs/tools/cache/README.md

 The package caching infrastructure is fully containerized.
 The main components are as follows:

- - rawdns: This containers provides a configurable DNS resolver which is set as the default resolver used by the docker daemon.
+ - rawdns: This container provides a configurable DNS resolver which is set as the default resolver used by the docker daemon.
 Ideally this would only be used by `docker build`, unfortunately docker currently doesn't have a provision to override the resolver at build